-Schedule appointments with Career Services and with your academic advisor to discuss your internship early, preferably during the semester preceding the actual internship.
+Schedule appointments with the Career Services Office and with your academic advisor to discuss your internship well ahead of time, preferably during the semester preceding your internship.

-Complete both the Internship Job Description form and the Petition for Academic Credit form, including all required signatures!
+Complete both the Internship Learning Contract and the Petition for Academic Internship Credit form and obtain all required signatures

-Submit the Completed Internship Job Description and Petition for Academic Credit forms directly with the M Center not later than the day before the last day to add classes each semester.
+Submit the completed internship contract and petition forms directly to the M Center.
+Both forms must be submitted no later than the day before the last day to add classes for that semester.

-Please note: If planning a summer internship for credit to be applied to your fall record, check with Career Services for the exact date of the deadline (usually late April or early May).
+Please note: If planning a summer internship for credit to be applied to your fall record, check with the Career Services Office for the exact deadline (usually late April or early May).

 back to top